 Touchwood homes are proud to be building homes that are as diverse and individual as the environments in which they are sited.
 In more urban areas, there may be planning constraints which dictate that the new builds must conform to a certain appearance, or clients might have a particular aesthetical ideal that they would like us to meet.
 We offer a number of specialist details that enable us to achieve these goals, while at the same time maintain our excellent standard of super energy efficiency.
+There are no excuses for building energy inefficient homes today!

 Our system works equally well with both modern architecture and builds of traditional appearance.
 If desired, we can incorporate traditional build features such as oak beams and brickwork, without compromising the energy efficiency.
 Our solutions to allow our clients to enjoy the best of both worlds, our superious I-beam structure as standard for thermal efficiency,over which we can we can then add decorative features, such as Oak beams, on the inside face in such a way that they do not create a cold bridging situation.
 Similarly bricks skins can be used externally to provide a traditional brick look, which may be required for planning constraints in some areas.